Basic archaeological methods, analysis and interpretation

 Methods of recovery of archaeological data

 The photographs are taken from aeroplanes at different reception angles, depending on the objective.
-Diagonal photography offers better perspective and higher performance images.
+Diagonal photography offers a better perspective and higher-performance images.
 Vertical photography is more suitable for mapping and generating two-dimensional ground plans.
 Archaeological features present in three ways: (1) as ‘shaded’ lines (e.g. walls or ditches appear as dark-coloured linear patterns on the ground), which become easily detectable if the photographs are taken early in the morning or late in the afternoon; (2) as plots of land with traces of cultivation activity, detected by the density of vegetation above an archaeological feature; (3) as crop-marks on the soil, which has been cleared-out or ploughed in the past to form the boundaries of an archaeological position (e.g. a ditch or embankment surrounding a burial mound) (Renfrew C. & Bahn P., 2001, σ.80-83).

 Land surveying can be supplemented by sub-surface investigations, which belong to three major types: (1) geophysical methods, which include magnetic imaging scanning, electrical resistance scanning, ground penetration radar scanning and sonar scanning; (2) geochemical methods, which include phosphate analysis and trace element analysis; and (3) core drilling methods (Coucouzeli 2003, 130-47).
 Sub-surface investigations will be discussed in more detail in the following section of this article.